Yourco Logo

 Supervisors play an important role in supporting employee mental health during crises:

-• Protection from External Pressures: During public-facing disasters, supervisors should shield employees from media scrutiny or public pressure, using organizational resources to maintain a protective environment.
+• Protection from External Pressures: During public-facing disasters, supervisors should shield employees from media scrutiny or public pressure.

 Employees should also know their rights regarding mental health conditions in the workplace, including accommodations and protections against discrimination.
 Resources like Depression, PTSD, and other mental health conditions in the workplace provide important information about these legal protections.